jhudson8/smocks-magellan-nightwatch/README.md

 </script>
 ```

-And in your application code
+And in your application code you could do something like this
 ```
   // app config module to be referenced in your app var apiBase = '/the/real/api/base';